PAUL FARMER -- THE MAN WHO WOULD CURE THE WORLD

 Paul Farmer did not set out to be a doctor.
 Raised in a “free spirit” family of six kids, whose adventures took them from Western Massachusetts to trailer parks in the South, Farmer studied anthropology at Duke.
 But one summer, working with migrant laborers, he was charmed by Haitians picking tobacco.
 Graduating in 1983, he applied to Harvard Med School.
 While waiting to hear, he just had to see Haiti.

 in Port au Prince, Farmer met a local priest who took him into the countryside.
-In the village of Cange he found squatters suffering every disease imaginable.
+In the village of Cange, he found squatters suffering every disease imaginable.
 The nearest clinic was a day’s hike.
-Why wait for Harvard?
+Why wait for Harvard, he wondered?

 Physicians are the natural attorneys of the poor.